 The Pyramid Hill staff also wanted a framework to use to tell the stories about their outdoor sculpture collection and museum, which houses some amazing antiquities.
 One big benefit to their outdoor collection is that it bends the age-old rule of “don’t touch the art,” because guests are allowed to physically interact with the art.
 We talked about activity design that would amp up their current tours with some structured activities that allowed for guests to interact with the art and grab some great photos (get that social proof!).

 Oh— and we also discovered this adorable limestone pharaoh carving.
 Egyptians practiced ma’at, or the idea of depicting perfection, particularly in their art.
 So, it’s a bit curious how this pharaoh ended up, well, a little chubby.
 Either way, we instantaneously fell in love with Chubby Pharaoh, and now the staff has a structure to tell his story, even if it includes a few different theories.

 Whether at a CVB or a Sculpture Park, our storytelling methods are a captivating communication method.
 Want to learn more?
-Reach out to our Audience Development Team.
+Reach out to our Museum Consulting Team.